They were my colleagues and friends I remember them all and I deeply miss them

 Mannan was good in studies and excelled in sports.
 He represented Jammu and Kashmir in Kabbadi tournaments across North India and participated in Republic Day and Independence Day parades as a National Cadet Corps Cadet.

-The JNV Samiti organizes sports competitions and academic and arts events all year round.
+The JNV Samiti organises sports competitions and academic & arts events all year round.
 Students from various JNVs participate in them.
 It was at such an event that I met Ummer Fayaz at JNV Anantnag.
-He was one of the very brilliant students of our school and equally good sportsman.
+He was one of the very brilliant students of our school and an equally good sportsman.
 After the studies he was commissioned as a lieutenant in 2nd Battalion, the Rajputana Rifles of Indian Army on December 10, 2016.
 We all felt very envious of him and held him very high regards.

 How our paths diverged after we finished the school!
 They all took up arms for different reasons.
 Parvez was one of the rebels who was slain alongside Hizbul Mujahideen commander Burhan Wani in July 2016.
 Zakir Musa is now a poster boy of the new wave of militancy in Kashmir as is Mannan Wani, who recently quit his doctoral studies at the Aligarh Muslim University and became a militant.
 Ummer, who had joined the Indian army, was at a relative’s wedding in Shopian when he was kidnapped and killed.

 In December, a few days before Mannan picked up the gun, JNVs across India celebrated Alumni Day.
 On the occasion, Mannan made a speech at JNV Kupwara, his alma mater.